-To encourage mobility, and create fair, consistent financial incentives for these hardship locations, reliable information is needed.
+To encourage mobility and create fair, consistent financial incentives for hardship locations, reliable information is needed.
 Mercer’s quality of living data is based on multiple factors and contains all the key elements needed to calculate hardship allowances for transfers to cities around the world.
+Fairly compensating expatriates keeps you competitive and helps avoid assignee dissatisfaction in challenging or otherwise unique environments.